julius-julius/qsc/local operators N4 SYM/README.md

 This sub-directory contains precomputed perturbative data to initialise the numerical algorithm for all 219 states in ${\cal N =}$ 4 SYM with bare dimension $\Delta_0 \leq 6$.
 The perturbative data is obtained from the [Perturbative QSC Solver](https://arxiv.org/abs/1812.09238) of Marboe and Volin.

-Again, as an exmaple, the perturvative data of the Konishi operator is stored in the *.mx* file called
+Again, as an example, the perturbative data of the Konishi operator is stored in the *.mx* file called

 *perturbative\_data\_Delta02_b10_b20_f11_f21_f31_f41_a10_a20_sol1.mx*.